Get faster web sites

-Our web platform is designed to be as fast as possible, but in order to achieve maximum speed adjustments might be required.
+The WebCDN platform is designed to be as fast as possible, but in order to achieve maximum performance some adjustments could be required.

 PHP / dynamic content

-1. Is the same content viewed by all / most users ?
+Is the same content viewed by many public users ?

-Under no circumstances should you use cookies as a mean of site configuration (language etc).
-If you absolutely must store data in the browser, use local storage.
+You should not use cookies as a means for site configuration (language etc).
+Local storage is preferred if you need this.
 However make sure the site works even if local storage is disabled.

 If you run a WooCommerce store, talk to us and we can optimize caching for it further.
 Many plugins behave irrational when it comes to optimisation.

-If you run other types of portals with a login, make sure cookies are used after you login.
-You might also want to explicitly set cache-control headers for cachable content for fine-tuning.
+If you run other types of portals with a login, make sure cookies are set after you login.

 Static content